kappapiana/script/readme.md

 	anonymize.sh [filename.odt] ["Bob Geldoff"] ["Suzie Qu"]

-Where `filename.odt` is the file that you want to change; `Bob Geldoff` is your name and `Suzie Qu` is the name that you want to appear.
+Where `filename.odt` is the file that you want to modify; `Bob Geldoff` is your name and `Suzie Qu` is the name that you want to appear.
 You will find the modified file in

 	_anonymized_filename.odt